-If armature is otherwise satisfactory but commutator is worn, burned, out of round, or has right high mica between bars, the commutator should be turned true in a lathe.
-After turning, undercut mica $\frac{1}{32}$ ", then carefully clean all dirt and copper dust out of slots.
-Lightly polish the commutator with 2/0 sandpaper to remove any slight burrs left by undercutting operation.
+If armature is otherwise satisfactory but commutator is worn, burned, out of round, or has high mica between bars, the commutator should be turned true in a lathe.
+After turning, undercut mica 1/32", then carefully clean all dirt and copper dust out of slots.
+Lightly polish the commutator with 2/0 sandpaper to remove all slight burrs left by undercutting operation.